 Trip to Ajanta & Ellora Caves

 Ajanta & Ellora Caves are the symbol of the architectural intellect of early Indians.
-It is also a pilgrimage spot, exploration site and an important tourism destination.
-Each cave stands out with its uniqueness and bold structure that defines the craftsmanship of the ancient age making it the strongest and largest cave of all.
-The proud part of this archaeological site is both caves are listed under UNESCO World Heritage Site.
+It is also a pilgrimage spot, an exploration site and an important tourism destination.
+Each cave stands out with its unique and bold structure that defines the craftsmanship of the ancient age, making it the strongest and largest cave of all.
+The proud part of this archaeological site is that both caves are listed under UNESCO World Heritage Site.
 A complete tour of these caves is the most of having the knowledge of delicate and skilful carving of interior and exteriors.

 Ajanta & Ellora Caves exist on the wishlist of many travellers.
 Since we didn’t want your research to be exhausting, we decided to jot down all you need to know before you plan a trip to Ajanta & Ellora Caves from Mumbai.